Technology Services (TS) supports sustainability in several ways. Examples include:

 Dell also banned the export of their electronic waste to developing nations.
 They offer a strong trade-in program for used equipment.
 Dell focuses in every way on being environmentally and ethically responsible corporate stewards.

 Apple focuses on a comprehensive strategy for their machines, with specific goals for each phase of product development, use, and disposal.
 Every computer Apple sells has earned the highest rating of EPEAT Gold.

 All electronic waste on the Puget Sound campus is recycled in one of the following ways:

 GreenPC Electronic Recycling is a certified member of the State of Washington’s E-Cycle Washington Program, which has strict requirements regarding disposal of electronic waste as outlined in state code.
 The state also maintains a list of approved e-waste collectors.

 By employing virtualization technology for servers and desktops, Technology Services promotes sustainability while also improving services!
 Just one virtual server can host services that once required multiple machines, thus reducing the power needed to run and cool the university’s physical servers.
-The deployment of virtual desktop technology is facilitating the use of “thin clients” in computing labs across campus.
-Thin clients last longer and require less power than standard computers.

 TS works to provide venues which allow many paper-based activities to move online, including:

 Recycling bins are placed prominently in all computing labs, Print & Copy Services, and TS offices.

 Follow these ten tips for going green at your computer: